jcoliz/MsSentinel.Notebooks/docs/getting-started.md

 ## Publishing Your Notebook

-Before sharing or committing a notebook to the repository:
+Before sharing or committing a notebook to this repository:

 ### 1. Sanitize and Publish